 Bruce Seiryu Blackman is a Zen teacher in the White Plum lineage established by the late Taizan Maezumi-roshi.
 He began meditation practice in 1981, and went on to train several years in Southeast Asia with Sr Elaine MacInnes-roshi of the Sanbo Kyodan, and later with the Diamond Sangha of Robert Aitken-roshi.
 In 1996 Bruce became a student of Sr Janet Richardson-roshi and joined ZCB/Clare Sangha.
-He was named a dharma holder in 2001 and received transmission from Richardson-roshi in 2004, after 23 years of Zen training.
+He was named a dharma holder in 2001 and received transmission from Richardson-roshi in 2004.
 He is the lead teacher for Clare Sangha; a lay preceptor for transmitting the Bodhisattva precepts; and a storyteller in the koan tradition.
-Stories that correspond help to reduce the gravity and lighten us up, Sensei says of their value in Zen training.
+Stories that correspond help reduce the gravity and lighten us up, Sensei says of their value in Zen training.
 He has compiled a story collection of “People in a Pinch,” and wrote an article in Pearls of Ash and Awe (2015) on bearing witness at Auschwitz.
 His dharma name is Seiryu (“clear stream”).

 Janet's life experiences are in social work, education, the United Nations, and international development.
 She is a translator and member of the Sisters of St. Joseph of Peace (CSJP), an international congregation of Catholic women committed to peace through justice.